dell/opentelemetry-cli/README.md

 otel-cli span --status ERROR "failed span"
 ```

 To add attributes to spans, use the `--attribute|-a` option.
 It accepts attributes in a `key=value` format.
-Use multiple instances of this option to send multiple attributes:
+Use multiple instances of this option to send multiple attributes.

 ```sh
 otel-cli span -a "my.foo=bar" -a "my.bar=baz" "span name"